darwino/darwino-documentation/Developer Guide/Appendix 2. Mapping between a Darwino DB and a relational database.md

  - _dov table: This stores the list of fields extracted from documents.
 The extracted data is stored in one of four columns, one for each possible data type; they are named ftxt, fnum, fbol, and fdat.

- - _idx: This is where in indexes are stored.
+ - _idx: This is where indexes are stored.
+There are entries for each document, and for each entry there are stored keys and values.

  - _idv: Like the _dov table, but for the index level, because we can store fields at the index level.